Jevarom/binary-decimal/docs/info.md

 Explain how your project works

-Using simply AND and OR gates are connected to several inputs a-e
+Using simply AND and OR gates are connected to several inputs a, input b, input c, input d, input e

 The goal is to get a 8-bit binary value into a 7-segment display decimal